Consultation on Developer Contributions Supplementary Planning Document

 Section 106 (S106) agreements are our current means of securing infrastructure to support development.
 When a developer makes a planning application, they have to consider the local infrastructure requirements.
 We draw up an S106 agreement before we grant planning permission, so the developer is legally bound to delivery specific infrastructure.
 Infrastructure can be delivered in kind, or payments can be made to support new facilities.

 The contributions we secure will only be paid if a planning permission is implemented.
 The S106 agreement sets out at what stage during development the payments will be made.
 The agreement also sets what the money is to be spent on, and when it needs to be spent by.
+We will also be seeking financial contributions for street naming and numbering, the provision of recycle bins and monitoring costs.
+More information can be found .

 Further guidance on planning obligations and their use is available as part of the National Planning Policy Framework, Planning Practice Guidance.